ALife-Newsletter/Newsletter/edition_025/50_Multicellular.md

 explicit fitness function, but cells with more energy survive for longer, and can reproduce more.

-In their simulation, they observed that cells would self-organize into three strategies, depending on the density of food sources in the
+The researchers observed that cells would self-organize into three strategies, depending on the density of food sources in the
 environment: when food sources were far from each other, cells would join into each other, and migrate as a large multicellular